As defined by the NIH National Center for Advancing Translational Sciences (NCATS):

 Defining the Translational Spectrum for Tufts CTSI

 In creating the NIH CTSA program, “clinical and translational science” was advanced by NIH Director Elias Zerhouni to address “translational blocks,” or impediments to the translation of basic research into improvements in health.
-The initial focus was on the translation of bench research into demonstrated effects for patients, “bench-to-bedside” translation, and also on translation from testing in patient care into usual clinical care.
-These were referred to as the first and second blocks to translational research, “T1” and “T2” respectively, but soon it was appreciated that for maximal impact, these advances needed to be further translated, and “T3” and “T4” were articulated.
+The initial focus was on the translation of bench research into demonstrated effects for patients, “bench-to-bedside” translation, and also on translation from studies examining approaches to improve patient care into usual clinical care.
+These were referred to as the first and second blocks to translational research, “T1” and “T2” respectively.
+It also has been appreciated that for maximal impact, these advances needed to be further translated, and “T3” and “T4” were articulated.

 T1: From Bench to Bedside

-T1 research translates promising laboratory and “pre-clinical” findings into the care of patients.
-Such studies might include first testing in humans, physiology, toxicity, and efficacy studies of promising treatments.
-T1 research yields knowledge that demonstrates potential strategies for diagnosis, treatment, and prevention.
+T1 research translates promising laboratory and pre-clinical findings into the care of patients.
+The goal of T1 research is to test the utility of a diagnostic or effects of a treatment or prevention intervention in humans.
+Such studies might include novel methods of diagnosis, proof-of-concept, and first testing in humans for promising physiology, toxicity, pharmacokinetics treatments, and other preliminary efficacy studies.
+T1 research yields knowledge that demonstrates potential strategies for diagnosis, prevention, and treatment.

 T2: From Bedside to Clinical Practice

-T2 research translates successful health application in humans into wider use in clinical practice in patient populations, and includes controlled observational studies and clinical trials, survey research, and other approaches to discerning the appropriateness of treatments and tests in clinical care.
-T2 research yields knowledge about the efficacy of the interventions in optimal clinical settings.
+T2 research translates successful applications in humans into wider use in clinical practice in patient populations, and includes controlled observational studies and clinical trials, survey research, and other approaches to further define the appropriateness of treatments and tests in clinical care.
+T2 research may yield knowledge about the efficacy of various interventions in optimal clinical settings.

 T3: From Clinical Practice to Widespread Clinical Practice and Care Delivery

-T3 addresses the need to understand whether treatments, diagnostic tests, or other health strategies are applicable to the wide span of usual clinical care in practice.
-This might include clinical trials in broad ranges of settings and conditions and can also include creation of evidence-based guidelines for improved health care delivery, dissemination strategies, and widespread implementation of care strategies.
+T3 addresses the need to understand whether treatments, diagnostic tests, or other interventions are generalizable to the wider span of clinical practice.
+This might include clinical trials in broad ranges of settings and conditions and can also include evidence-based guidelines for improved health care delivery, dissemination strategies, and widespread implementation of care strategies.
 T3 research yields knowledge about how interventions work in real-world settings.

 T4: From Health Care Delivery to Community, Public Health, and Public Policy